ffwff/hana/DOCUMENTATION.md

 and will pass the record in addition to your arguments.
 I recommend using `self` to denote the argument containing the record. **You must return the record (self) manually in the constructor.**

+Accessing a key can be done through member expressions.
+Accessing a non-existant key will throw an error.

 To delete a record's key, simply set the key to `nil`.

 Methods: